ryantownsend/mobile-enhancements/README.md

   # this can be accessed via mobile or desktop versions
   mobile_optional do
     resource :items

-    # you can turn-off mobile for particular routes
-    desktop_only do
-      resource :categories
-    end
   end

   # this cannot be access via desktop